MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteReview.md

 ```

 ### -Status
-Specifies the current status of the site access review
+Specifies the current status of the site access review.

 ```yaml
 Type: SiteReviewStatus